1976 World Snooker Championship: Semi-finals

 All but one of the six frames in first session of the match between Higgins and Charlton went to Higgins, and he finished the first day leading 8–5.
 By the close of day two, Higgins was 14–12 ahead, having made a break of 121 in the 22nd frame.
 Charlton was only one frame behind at 16–17. but Higgins took the next two frames, and Charlton took the two after that.
 Higgins won 20–18, to progress to his first world championship final since his victory in 1972.

 Final

+Ray Reardon (pictured circa 1983) won the title.